Multiomics-Analytics-Group/course_protein_language_modeling/README.md

    - Protein domains, motifs, and folds.
    - Relationship between protein structure and function.

-3. Protein Sequence Analysis:
+2. Protein Sequence Analysis:
    Analyzing the amino acid sequence of a protein, including aligning sequences, identifying patterns, and utilizing databases and resources to gain insights into protein function and evolution.
    - Amino acids and their properties.
    - Protein sequence alignment.
    - Protein sequence databases and resources.
    - Protein family classification and annotation.

-5. Protein Structure Prediction:
+3. Protein Structure Prediction:
    Predicting the three-dimensional structure of a protein using computational methods, including homology modeling, comparative modeling, and de novo structure prediction.
    - Homology modeling.
    - Comparative modeling.
    - Ab initio (de novo) structure prediction.
    - Protein threading and fold recognition.

-7. Protein Structure Validation and Evaluation:
+4. Protein Structure Validation and Evaluation:
-   Assessing the quality and reliability of predicted protein structures through various validation techniques, such as checking for proper geometry, energetics, and comparing them to experimental data
+   Assessing the quality and reliability of predicted protein structures through various validation techniques, such as checking for proper geometry, energetics, and comparing them to experimental data.
    - Protein structure quality assessment.
    - Ramachandran plots and torsion angles.
    - Energy minimization and molecular dynamics simulations.
    - Model assessment tools and metrics.

-9. Protein-Protein Interactions and Docking:
+5. Protein-Protein Interactions and Docking:
     Exploring how proteins interact with each other, including computational techniques for predicting and analyzing protein-protein interactions, as well as docking algorithms for simulating their binding.
    - Protein-protein interaction networks.
    - Docking algorithms and scoring functions.
    - Analysis of protein-protein complexes.

-11. Protein Engineering and Design:
+6. Protein Engineering and Design:
     Modifying proteins to enhance their properties or design new ones, using methods like directed evolution and rational design, often guided by computational modeling and simulation.
    - Directed evolution techniques.
    - Protein engineering for improved function.
    - Rational protein design strategies.

-11. Protein Function Prediction and Annotation:
+7. Protein Function Prediction and Annotation:
     Inferring the function of a protein based on its sequence or structure, utilizing computational methods to predict and annotate protein functions, including predicting protein-protein interactions.
    - Function prediction based on protein sequence and structure.
    - Computational methods for protein function annotation.
    - Protein-protein interaction prediction.

-11. Machine Learning and Deep Learning for Protein Language Modeling:
+8. Machine Learning and Deep Learning for Protein Language Modeling:
     Leveraging machine learning and deep learning algorithms to model and analyze protein sequences and structures, enabling tasks such as sequence generation, structure prediction, and function annotation.
    - Introduction to machine learning and deep learning concepts.
    - SOTA models